machaao/machaao-samples/index.rst

 there is a marketing spend associated with promoting the phone number.

-Such marketing spend numbers are generally not in the reach of independent developers or small businesses who are looking to build deeply personalized chat bots.
+Such marketing spend numbers are generally not in the reach of independent developers or small businesses who are looking to build deeply personalized chat apps.

 Why MessengerX.io?
 =============================================================================